 To consider any general maintenance across the parish including:

-– Cllrs.
+Footpaths Update – Cllrs.
 LM;AP;HG;BM were updating electronic documents with information following the inspection of individual footpaths.

 Update on Trent Lane trees. –Cllr.
 BM to request feedback from NCC Footpaths Officer re trees survey.

 Report from Councillor responsible for general maintenance around the villages on priorities for improvement. – Defer to next noting Cllr.
 JL would undertake to monitor the Village Green & liaise with Clerk.